 Which is why Haslett works with guides who have deep roots here, such as Youri Lebault of Bourgogne Gold Tour, who specializes in opening near-impossible cellar doors (guiding is essential due to Burgundy’s fragmented, jigsaw-like terroir, which is carved into patches known as climats).
 “Yesterday,” he said, “I ended my two-day wine tour in a private cellar in the Côte de Beaune, alone with my clients, smelling the wine from the barrel and tasting it with a pipette.”

-Sign up to our French Provence Insider Newsletter featuring: luxury France travel tips, the latest trends, hotel openings and unique itinerary ideas from Philip & Sarah.
+Sign up to receive our French Provence Newsletter featuring monthly insider’s tips on luxury France travel and newly reviewed hotels, delivered to your inbox from Philip & Sarah.